losizm/scamper/DeveloperGuide.md

 ## Specialized Header Access

 `HttpMessage` provides a set of methods for generalized header access.
-Using these methods, the header name and value are each represented as `String`.
+Using these methods, the header name and value are each `String` values.

 ```scala
 import scala.language.implicitConversions